wemake-services/wemake-vue-template/template/docs/template/styles.md

   ],
 ```

-This file will be included into the final build.
+This file will be included in the final build.

 ### Layout specific styles

-Every layout in `client/layouts/` is not scoped or bundled in module.
+Every layout in `client/layouts/` is not scoped or bundled in a module.
 It is required to drop some global styles for all components that are using
 this layout.